btj/ogp-notes/drawit_doc_instr.md

      * @throws IllegalArgumentException if argument {@code other} is
      *         {@code null}
      *    | other == null
-     * @throws IllegalArgumentException if the elements of the given array
+     * @throws IllegalArgumentException if any of the elements of the given array
      *         are {@code null}
      *    | Arrays.stream(other).anyMatch(e -> e == null)
      *